-Abby Manock is a multi genre artist and visual designer working in sculpture, drawing, video, interactive performance events, art sports, prop and set design/fabrication, costuming, scenic painting, textile design, and illustration.
+Abby Manock is a prolific multi-genre artist and visual designer working in the the fine arts, as well as the public and commercial worlds.
+Her work includes sculpture, public performance, mural painting, drawing, video, interactive events, art sports, prop and set design/fabrication, costuming, scenic painting, textile design, and illustration.
 Both her studio practice and visual design work are rooted in a love for physical and conceptual involvement with materials and all aspects of the process of making.
 Her artworks have been included in select exhibitions and festivals in New York, London, Berlin, Los Angeles, Miami, the Museum of Fine Arts in Boston and MARTE Contemporáneo in San Salvador, El Salvador.
-Her large scale, interactive and game-like performative projects have been showcased by Coachella Music and Arts Festival in California, the Deitch Projects Art Parade in NYC, Performagia in Mexico City, w00t Experimental Games Festival in Copenhagen, Denmark, the William Benton Museum of Art, Storrs, CT.
+Her large scale, interactive and game-like performative projects have been showcased by Coachella Music and Arts Festival in California, the Deitch Projects Art Parade in NYC, Performagia in Mexico City, w00t Experimental Games Festival in Copenhagen, the William Benton Museum of Art, Storrs, CT.
 Her corporate clients include: Toys R Us, Cabot Creamery, Seventh Generation, Ben and Jerry's, as well as many projects for small business, restaurant, non-profit and political candidates.
 She has lectured at the Art Center of South Florida, Bowdoin College, and the University of Connecticut.
 Abby Manock received her MFA from Columbia University in 2007 where she is currently an adjunct drawing professor.
 Abby lives and works in Brooklyn, NY.

 ARTIST STATEMENT for studio practice